Laputa0/singbox4kernelsu/README.md

-# syncthing4kernelsu
+# singbox4kernelsu
-syncthing for kernelsu
+sing-box for kernelsu